 Except on the crudest forms of utilitarianism, moral inquiry is not merely about asking in what way our actions do or do not promote human benefits and flourishing.
 Moral questions are questions about the correct type of action to take in a given situation, questions about whether there are such things as moral obligations, duties, and normative facts.
 Such questions are clearly distinct from questions about benefit and harm.
 The point that Craig pressed (and indeed, the point that practically all theistic critics of Harris have been pressing about his book) is that Harris has not moved one nanometer toward answering the normative question from an atheistic standpoint.
 There is clearly some connection between benefit, harm, and moral obligations, but Harris seems to think he can merely analyze moral discourse in terms of benefit and harm, while blithely ignoring the fact that even a rudimentary investigation into how those terms are used in human life reveals such an analysis to be insufficient, naive, and seemingly gerrymandered to fit the restrictive metaphysical requirements of naturalism.

 Now let’s assume this inelegant version of utilitarianism is, on the final analysis, the correct understanding of morality.
 Very well.
 Utilitarianism is very popular among naturalists but it suffers from some serious difficulties (especially in squaring with basic moral phenomenology), but for the sake of philosophical transparency let’s assume it’s correct.
 Has Harris actually given us a reason to accept it?
 Has he actually argued for why and how this moral outlook fits our experience of the world?
 I don’t see how he has.
 He seems to assume it’s the only legitimate position and then mocks any further inquiry.
 The shovel of a stupid question and all that.
-Again, perhaps he goes into more detail in The End of Faith.
+Again, perhaps he goes into more detail in The Moral Landscape.
 It sits on my shelf.
 I haven’t read it.
 I will be reading it soon, since I have to review it for a philosophical journal, and perhaps at that point I may correct my understanding of Harris’ attempt at naturalistic norms.
 Until then I remain skeptical, and I can only remain incredulous at the hordes of atheists who accept Harris as some sort of luminary of reason.